 Priority is based on financial need

 Preference given to first generation students attending an accredited higher learning institution

 Majors or certifications for the following areas of study: education, science, engineering, mathematics, healthcare, medicine, or social work

 Incomplete submissions will not be considered.
-Please complete and submit the form below.
-The following must be submitted as attachments via one email to Secretary@whitendwanyamemorialfund.org:
+Please complete and submit the pdf fillable application attached.
+The following must be submitted with the application as attachments via one email to Secretary@whitendwanyamemorialfund.org:

 Unofficial transcript that includes previous Fall semester's/quarter's grades

-Scholarships will be awarded based on organizational funds available.
-Award amount for the 2021 academic year is $1000, which can be used towards tuition, registration fees, textbooks, and/or technology fees.
-If selected, students will be expected to maintain communication with the Fund during the funded semester/quarter to report academic progress.
+The scholarship will be awarded based on organizational funds available.
+Award amount for the scholarship for the 2023 academic year is $1000, which can be used towards tuition, registration fees, textbooks, and/or technology fees.
+If selected, the student will be expected to maintain communication with the Fund during the funded semester/quarter to report academic progress.